coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 So, whenever possible it's a good idea to use this format as the standard graphical format for your app.

-Many thanks for your reading and please take a look at the other blog posts when you have a time.
+Thanks for your reading and please take a look at the other blog posts when you have a time.